 DIRECTOR’S STATEMENT

-The film is a financial noir.
-I us animation to visualize the financial underworld.
+The genre is financial noir.
+I used animation to visualize the financial underworld.
 Dark as the taverns in Lang’s, M, the shadowy alley’s of Ford’s, THE INFORMANT, and the ratty dives of FORCE OF EVIL.
-The explosive train motif reflects the lindustries money-train, grinding inexorably, remorselessly, around disempowered kids.
+The explosive train motif reflects the industries gravy-train, grinding inexorably, remorselessly, disempowered kids.

-Noir is traditionally a low budget affair, under lit, shot at night and on the cheap.
-So are the school board pretenses.
-For years school boards recorded nothing, kept no public records.
+Noir is traditionally a low budget affair, under lit and shot on the cheap.
+We became school the flat foots.
+For years this school board’s recorded nothing & kept no public records.
 Over three years I amassed the largest archive of public school meetings available.
-Students published a fantastic student poll & critique of consolidation.
-Time after time we recorded public surveys.
-With the cinematic surveillance we exposed the invisible, administrative criminality.
-Years of meetings would have vanished — without the public narrative, giving voice to the voiceless.
-We became school detectives.
+Students published a fantastic student poll & institutional critique of consolidation - which the administration never spoke of & hated.
+Time after time we walked public surveys.
+With the cinematic surveillance we exposed their invisible, administrative criminality.
+Years of meetings would have vanished as well as a school — without the public’s story, no voice for the voiceless.

-The public narrative, student’s cries of loss and damage are omitted from U.S. history by school's $100,000 Communication Directors, and their $250,000 superintendents, district superintendents and unionized-school boards.
-The school gets 30 column inches of free front page propaganda while the parents struggle to get a letter on the back opinions page.
+The public narrative: student’s cries of loss and damage are omitted from history by school's $100,000 Communication Directors, and their $250,000 superintendents.
+The Unionized-school boards represent employees against the public.
+The school gets 30 column inches of free front page newspaper propaganda while the parents struggle to get a 400 word letter in the back opinions page.
 Mostly we face a media a blacked out.

-Noir is social critique, civic incivility, upward mobility for the few spiraling downward for kids.
+Noir is social critique of capitalist political incivility, upward mobility for the rich, spiraling poverty for state school kids.
 School closings are legal, militarized school executions.
 Consolidation is a spiritual crime: killing poor kids’ education to turn a quick fifty million.

 The plot is vigilante justice, Lang’s THE BIG HEAT, enraged parents go after the thugs who endanger their kids.
-Into their lair, the school, where plans are brewing to shutter the sacred, acclaimed school.
-Themes of manipulation, lies, sadism, power, greed, corruption and violence demonstrative of social decay.
+Into their school lair plans are brewing to shutter America’s most acclaimed school.
+Administrator manipulation, lies, sadism, power, greed, corruption and violence are demonstrative of social decay.

-No dow-eyed kids, dewey-eyed parents, preaching pedagogues and upstanding board members among America’s education gangsters.
-This is true crime.
+No dow-eyed kids, dewey-eyed parents, preaching pedagogues and upstanding board members in real American gangsters-admin.
+This is True Crime.

-Empty schools are a landscape of despair.
-THEY LIVE BY NIGHT, bleak, emotionally vacant, social wastelands.
-The board’s exposed, tawdry library/board room is dehumanizing by intent; it’s an environment where cats devour mice and no one can hear your scream.
-Like Wells’s THE TRIAL, the Board of Education is a mockery of justice, a deception not democracy.
+Abandoned schools are a landscape of despair.
+THEY LIVE BY NIGHT, bleak, emotionally vacant wastelands.
+The board’s exposed in tawdry library/board room is dehumanizing by intent; it’s an environment where cats devour mice and no one hears you die.
+Like Wells’s THE TRIAL, the Board of Education is a mockery of justice, deceivers not democrats.

 Schools remain a system of colonial oppression.
 Students of the poor are locked away all their lives in a sensory deprivation experiment.
-They’re fed a fairytale of white herterosexual mysogynistic militarized capitalists virtue, so anemic it becomes laughable from the outside.
-These aristocrats, now corporations wage erpetual wars of acquisition and the patriotic blood sacrifices we’re told sanctify our greed, violence and racism.
-Four hundred years of ethnic cleansing of the indigenous Americans is disappeared from curriculum.
-Washington’s had not “teeth made of wood” they were slave-teeth dentures.
-But kids are told he could not tell a lie.
+They’re fed a fairytale of white herterosexual mysogynistic militarized capitalist virtue.
+While corporate aristocrats wage perpetual wars of acquisition demanding blood sacrifices school sells the state as holy.
+No state religion the state is God.
+Four hundred years of ethnic cleansing of the indigenous Americans is absent from curriculum.
+Washington’s had no “teeth made of wood” they were slave-teeth dentures.
+Kids are this treasonous (British) genocidal slave driver could not tell a lie…

-Puritans began an ethnic cleansing, that stole “from sea to shining sea”.
-Christian fascists embraced slave torture and rape.
-Law enabled enslavers instead of punishing them and punished slaves instead of freeing them.
-From 1800 to 1860 all indigenous Americans were forceable removed from half of the US by war and treaty and replaced with millions of Northern slaves manufacturing vast national slave-capitalism foreseen in the constitution which omitted the word “slave” (The Half Has Never Been Told, Baptist).
-Colonialists deny the existence of the nations they conquer, displace and eradicate in letters and physically.
+Puritans ethnicly cleansed “from sea to shining sea”.
+White Christian Nationalists embraced slave torture and rape, police & military service.
+Law enabled instead of punishing enslavers punished slave victims.
+From 1800 to 1860 all indigenous Americans were forceable removed from half of the US by war and treaty and replaced with millions of force-marched Northern slaves.
+A vast national slave-capitalism designed by constitutional contract (though omitting the word “slave”) was formed, The Half Has Never Been Told, Baptist.
+Colonialists deny the existence of state school false history to create false consciousness.

 “Dad, do you know how long we spent on Indians in Chatham?
 One day.
 And two on the buffalo,” said my brilliant middle school daughter.
-We took her out.
-She’s at Harvard.
+Mostly taught in public school, she graduated cum laud from Harvard.